smolck/veonim/README.md

 Veonim is a simple modal IDE built on Neovim and VSCode extensions.
 The goal is to create my ideal programming environment

+Meovvim is a Neovim GUI based on [Veonim](https://github.org/veonim/veonim) (a fast electron-based IDE built on Neovim and VSCode extensions with WebGL GPU rendering and multithreading, but which is no longer maintained).
+The goal is to build a feature-rich cross-platform GUI that leverages the latest neovim features (floating windows, builtin LSP, Lua) instead of relying on VSCode extensions.

 ![](./docs/smart.png)

 ## features